allpix-squared/allpix-squared/README.md

 The main page of the reference can then be found at `reference/html/index.html` in the build folder.

 ## Contributing
 All type of minor and major contributions are very welcome.
-Please refer to our [contributing guidelines](CONTRIBUTING.md) for a description on how to get started.
+Please refer to our [contribution guidelines](CONTRIBUTING.md) for a description on how to get started.

-Before adding changes it is very much recommended to carefully read through the documentation first.
+Before adding changes it is very much recommended to carefully read through the documentation in the User's Manual first.